cma2015/iwa-miRNA/README.md

 [![docker](https://img.shields.io/badge/docker-ready-red.svg)](https://hub.docker.com/r/malab/iwa-mirna/) ![docker pull](https://img.shields.io/docker/pulls/malab/iwa-mirna.svg) ![webserver](https://img.shields.io/badge/Web_server-ready-blue.svg)

-## User-friendly platform for interactively web-based annotation of plant miRNAs
+## iwa-miRNA: A Web-based Platform for Interactive Annotation of Plant MiRNAs

 - iwa-miRNA is a Galaxy-based bioinformatics platform for interactively annotating miRNAs from plant genomes.
 It can be used to generate a comprehensive collection of miRNA candidates, and allows users to interrogate miRNA annotation in a straightforward way, without the need for computational skills.